Famous Oscars political moments, from Marlon Brando to protesting Trump

 Over the years, actors and filmmakers have spoken out at the Tinseltown event about a wide array of issues including politics, war, climate, race and sexuality.

-Ahead of the March 4 ceremony, read on for some of the political moments that have taken place at previous awards shows.
+Ahead of Sunday night's ceremony, read on for some of the political moments that have taken place at previous awards shows.

 Sacheen Littlefeather, 1973